WICG/view-transitions/explainer.md

 6. Once the page is ready for first render, create the following pseudo elements in the top layer.
 The pseudo elements are kept in sync with the corresponding shared elements in the DOM until the transition completes as specified in step 8 :

     a.
-A container and child replaced element for each shared element on the old page using state saved in step 3.
+A container pseudo-element and child replaced pseudo-element for each shared element on the old page using state saved in step 3.

     b.
-A container and child replaced element for each element with sharedId attribute on the new page.
+A container pseudo-element and child replaced pseudo-element for each element with sharedId attribute on the new page.
 The container is reused if already present.

     c.
-A replaced element for the root/html element identified via ::shared-old(#root).
+A replaced element for the root/html element identified via ::shared-new-root.

+    d.
+The box hierarchy in the top layer stacking context is :

+    ```
+    ├───shared-new-root
+    ├───shared-old-root
+    ├───shared-container(#header)
+         ├───shared-new(#header)
+         ├───shared-old(#header)
+    ```

 7. Apply the following UA stylesheet to the pseudo elements on the new page.
 ```
-::shared-old(#root), ::shared-new(#root), ::shared-container(#header-id) {
+::shared-old-root, ::shared-new-root, ::shared-container(#header-id) {
   position: fixed;
   top: 0px;
   left: 0px;
 }

-::shared-old(#root), ::shared-new(#root) {
+::shared-old-root, ::shared-new-root {
   width: 100vw;
   height: 100vh;
   content: element(html);